dandavison/delta/README.md

         --list-syntax-themes         List available syntax-highlighting color themes
         --show-syntax-themes         Show all available syntax-highlighting themes, each with an example of highlighted diff output.
 If diff output is supplied on standard input then this will be used for the demo.
+For example: `git show | delta --show-syntax-themes` --show-themes                Show available delta themes, each with an example of highlighted diff output.
+A delta theme is a delta named feature (see --features) that sets either `light` or `dark`.
+See https://github.com/dandavison/delta#custom-color-themes.
+If diff output
+                                     is supplied on standard input then this will be used for the demo.
+For example:
-For example: `git show --color=always | delta --show-syntax-themes` --no-gitconfig               Do not take any settings from git config.
+                                     `git show | delta --show-themes`.
+By default shows dark or light themes only, according to whether delta is in dark or light mode (as set by the user or inferred from BAT_THEME).
+To control the themes shown, use --dark or --light, or both, on the command line together with this option --no-gitconfig               Do not take any settings from git config.
 See GIT CONFIG section --raw                        Do not alter the input in any way.
 This is mainly intended for testing delta --color-only                 Do not alter the input structurally in any way, but color and highlight hunk lines